New battery technologies are getting a charge from venture investors

 That means, Gridtential’s trademarked “silicon joule” technology could become the Intel inside for lead acid battery makers.

-“You’re combining the best of lithium ion and lead acid in a product that is attractive to the market,” says Andrew Chung, the founder of 1955 Capital.
+“You’re combining the best of lithium-ion and lead acid in a product that is attractive to the market,” says Andrew Chung, the founder of 1955 Capital.

 Chung, a longtime investor in sustainability technologies, sees Gridtential as a response to the capitally intensive missteps that investors have made in the past when backing battery companies.